-You say: it’s just a bump in the road – not major.
+You think: it’s just a bump on the road – not major.
 It hasn’t ever cost you, that you’re aware of.
 And changing my oral habits would be a dreadfully tedious and a back-to-school goal.
-These are just excuses and you know it.
+But these are just excuses and you know it.

 In summary – two things:

 - A negotiator is most vulnerable when they are unaware how they are losing.
 When negotiators get open questions right, the impact and relationship they develop is staggering.
 It’s visible from Mars.

 - Lifelong learning means you always have a personal development project on the table.
 What’s yours?
 Why not make open questions the current one.
 First step – get a colleague to count how many open questions you actually ask.

 As a professional, lazy language is not good enough.
 Fix your ‘harmless’ bad habits before you lose another client, burn another relationship, undermine trust.

 To discuss this article in more depth and explore developing your negotiation capabilities, please contact us via email or call +612 9299 9688.